 Annex H of the Ada Reference Manual (High Integrity Systems) describes several pragma, restrictions, and other language features to be used when writing systems for high-reliability applications.
 For example, the pragma Detect_Blocking forces an implementation to detect a potentially blocking operation within a protected operation, and to raise an exception in that case.

-C.40 Type-breaking Reinterpretation of Data [AMV]
+6.39 Type-breaking Reinterpretation of Data [AMV]

-C.40.1 Applicability to language
+6.39.1 Applicability to language

 Unchecked_Conversion can be used to bypass the type-checking rules, and its use is thus unsafe, as in any other language.
 The same applies to the use of Unchecked_Union, even though the language specifies various inference rules that the compiler must use to catch statically detectable constraint violations.